LeifChristian/DataWatcherNotify/README.md

 Heck, you could even call someone every year on their birthday.

 # ENVIRONMENT VARIABLES
-API tokens for Gmail and Twilio should be stored in .env file in the root of the project.
-Accessed through process.env and the dotenv package.
+API tokens for Twilio should be stored in .env file in the root of the project.
+Accessed these variables via process.env.MY_VARIABLE and the dotenv package, which is included.
+View the Gmail API documentation to create your credentials.json and generate your token.

 in your .env file in the root of the project, add the folowing variables: